bashlund/riotjs-simple-router/README.md

 `router.onPreRoute((active: Active) => boolean)` is used to validate the matched route(s) prior to updating the UI.
 If it returns `true` then `update()` is not called to not update the UI unnecessarily if the function did a redirect and another match is queued.

-If no routes are matched, then the route `404` is automatically set as an active route as fallback.
+If no routes are matched or there are missing subGroups, then the route `404` is automatically set as an active route as fallback.
 The `404` route does not need to be registered as a route, if it is it is ignored in the matching process (but still used as intended).

+If `404` is activated then no other routes are set as active.

-Also, if no routes are matched then the `router.onFallback((url: string) => boolean)` is called.
+Also, if the 404 is activated then the `router.onFallback((url: string) => boolean)` is called.
 If the function returns `true` then `onPreRoute()` is not called.

 ## Usage